 Cryptocurrencies: Changing the way money and assets are transferred

 Since Bitcoin’s official release in January 2009, cryptocoins have transformed the financial industry.
-Many have heard about popular cryptocurrencies such as Ethereum or Bitcoin or Ripple, but few know how they work, where they come from or what is needed to get started in the crypto space.
+Many have heard about popular cryptocurrencies such as Ethereum or Bitcoin or Ripple or maybe even heard about ICOs, but few know how they work, where they come from or what is needed to get started in the crypto space.
 So this is your guide to understanding cryptocurrencies and how they are reinventing the financial landscape of tomorrow.

 What are cryptocurrencies?